clonne101/clonne101/README.md

 # Hi there, I'm Jeffery (Kojo) Osei 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in creating innovative solutions and contributing to the tech community.
+A passionate developer with a keen interest in creating innovative solutions and contributing to the tech community.

 ## About Me